Muhthishimiscoding/FormValidatorPlus/readme.md

 * @param {string|HTMLInputElement} selector
 * @param {null|Date|Number} [toDate=null] In number case it should be years count */
-Validator.setMaxdate(".data-input", 9);//sets the date for 9 years
+Validator.setMaxdate(".data-input", 9);//sets the date for future 9 years from today
 ```

 #####